 Labor is one of the most difficult and painstaking experiences that women will undoubtedly ever endure in their entire lives.
 That is—unless they go through with it more than once.
 It will push their bodies to heights they never imagined, limits they didn’t know existed and new depths they didn’t think were possible.
 Their reward is that it is also one of the most beautiful and breathtaking things that they will ever go through all at the same time.

 From the moment you discover it’s time to make a mad dash across town or hopefully across the road, you don’t really know what you are in for until to get there.
 Lamaze class is great, but it’s nothing like the real thing, the baby.
 After enduring all of the preparations, the hospital room awaits us and we start to settle in for what will be our temporary new home.
 We meet our labor and delivery nurse, who is all smiles because unlike us—she’s been through this a million times.
-We relax a bit, thinking that we’ve just found our new best friend—but oh—if only we really knew the truth about labor and delivery nurses.
+We relax a bit, thinking that we’ve just found our new best friend—but oh—don't think they're there to wait on you, hand and foot, because they probably have a couple other patients to tend to as well.
 Here is a list of 20 times they can completely ignore laboring moms.

 20 More Ice Chips, Please